 This person sets the scope of the project and is unlikely to be involved in the production itself.
 This product owner may even be the client or it may also be an executive.
 There are certain that they will reflect and define the scope as the production is in process.

 Sprint is a period of smaller actions, commonly completed within a day, which is then reflected and adapted upon before the next sprint.
-A sprint will have planning, backlog, and a review.
+A sprint will have planning, a backlog, and a review.

 4. Daily Scrum